-(i) In addition to the rates prescribed by Clause 9, Salaries, the additional rates as set in Item 11, of Table 2 of Part B shall be payable to the undermentioned employees of the Tibooburra and Ivanhoe District Hospitals:-
+(i) In addition to the rates prescribed by clause 9, Salaries, the additional rates as set in Item 11, of Table 2 of Part B will be payable to the undermentioned employees of the Tibooburra and Ivanhoe District Hospitals: -

 Registered Nurses/Midwives; All Enrolled Nurse classifications; or Assistants in Nursing.

 (NOTE: These additional rates are compensation for overtime and adverse conditions.)

-- (ii) In addition to the annual leave prescribed by Clause 30, Annual Leave, the Director of Nursing and registered nurses at the Tibooburra District Hospital and Ivanhoe District Hospital shall be allowed seven days leave of absence annually on full pay. - (iii) All nurses employed by the Justice Health Service, nurses working in the Kestrel Unit, Morisset and Court Liaison Nurses employed by a Local Health Network shall be paid a special environmental allowance as set out in item 11A of Table 2 of Part B. Such allowance shall be adjusted from time to time in accordance with any State Wage Case increase covering work-related allowances.
-Part time and Casual employees shall be paid this allowance on a pro rata basis.
-This allowance shall be considered as salary for all purposes of this Agreement (including the calculation of overtime and penalty rates). - (iv) All nurses employed by the Justice Health Service shall be paid a productivity allowance as set out in item 11B of Table 2 of Part B. Such allowance shall be considered as salary for all purposes of this Agreement (including the calculation of overtime and penalty rates), and shall be adjusted from time to time in accordance with any general wage movements in this Agreement.
-Part time and Casual employees shall be paid this allowance on a pro rata basis.
+- (ii) In addition to the annual leave prescribed by clause 30, Annual Leave, the Director of Nursing and registered nurses at the Tibooburra District Hospital and Ivanhoe District Hospital will be allowed seven days leave of absence annually on full pay. - (iii) All nurses employed by the Justice Health Service, nurses working in the Kestrel Unit, Morisset and Court Liaison Nurses employed by a Local Health District will be paid a special environmental allowance as set out in item 11A of Table 2 of Part B. Such allowance will be considered as salary for all purposes of this award (including the calculation of overtime and penalty rates).and will be adjusted from time to time in accordance with any general wage movements in this award.
+Part time and Casual employees will be paid this allowance on a pro rata basis. - (iv) All nurses employed by the Justice Health Service will be paid a productivity allowance as set out in item 11B of Table 2 of Part B. Such allowance will be considered as salary for all purposes of this award (including the calculation of overtime and penalty rates) and will be adjusted from time to time in accordance with any general wage movements in this award.
+Part time and Casual employees will be paid this allowance on a pro rata basis.